Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Enhancing Cyber-Physical System Resilience

 At the bulk power grid level, measuring the end-user demand in real-time is not practical.
-Nevertheless, LAAs can be localized by monitoring the power grid dynamics (i.e., voltage phase angle and frequency fluctuations) and inferring the attack parameters/attack location using machine learning algorithms.
-Advanced analytic techniques such as multi-dimensional convolutional neural networks can capture the correlations between power grid signals measured at different locations and quickly detect and localize LAA \cite{JahangirIoTJ2023}.
+Nevertheless, LAAs can be localized by monitoring the power grid dynamics (i.e., voltage phase angle and frequency fluctuations) and inferring the attack parameters/attack location using machine learning algorithms \cite{JahangirIoTJ2023}.
 Such a detection mechanism can be seamlessly integrated into existing wide-area monitoring systems, as shown in Figure~\ref{fig:PMU_Hierarchy2}.
-However, for practical implementation, the monitoring framework would require upgrades to the existing power grid supervisory and data acquisition (SCADA) systems, since the grid dynamics must be monitored at a fast time scale (typical existing SCADA systems have a refresh rate of 5 -10 seconds, which is not sufficient for quick detection of LAAs).
-Advanced sensing devices such as phasor measurement units (PMUs) can provide a sub-second measurement update rate, but their deployment in real power systems is limited.
-The proposed solution also needs a monitoring infrastructure that can collect and process the PMU data, and other high temporal resolution data, in real time.
+A pre-trained CNN an provide inference results extremely quickly.
+For instance, in the IEEE-57 bus transmission system, the CNN can provide online inference within 89 ms \cite{JahangirIoTJ2023}.
+However, for practical implementation, the monitoring framework would require the extensive deployment of phasor measurement units that can provide a sub-second measurement update rate, but their deployment in real power systems is limited.

-Furthermore, analysis of SCADA and PMU data can contribute to approximately geolocating the source of an LAA, but it does not help identify the specific ESAs involved in the attack.
-For example, a LAA may affect 50,000 heat pumps from a specific manufacturer or a set of ESA controlled by one aggregator.
-Further research is required to identify the data sets, tools and techniques that could be used for post-LAA investigation and root cause analysis.
-A potential approach could be requiring devices to send their security logs to a central ``Security Operations Centre'' and correlate that with the bulk grid monitoring.
-However, this will likely need some consumer consent and privacy notice when signing up for DSRSP services.
+{ Sharing the data to a central server can also raise cyber security concerns.
+Thus, it is important to ensure that grid operators comply with existing smart grid communication security standards, such as the IEC 62351 standard, which provides security recommendations for the IEC 61850 protocol used in PMU/substation communication.}